 “Vision without execution is just hallucination.”— Henry Ford

-When the phone rings and I am asked to do a project, it is so rewarding and prosperous.
+When the phone rings and I are asked to do a project, it is rewarding and prosperous.
 What do you do when the phone doesn’t ring?

-In business there is so much work that must be done that while it doesn’t look like it is productive, actually if neglected can make things even worse.
+In business, there is so much work that must be done that while it doesn’t look like it is productive if neglected can make things worse.

-There is always paper work to do, especially if you are like me an entrepreneur who is a one-man operation.
+There is always paperwork to do, especially if you are an entrepreneur who is a one-person operation like me.

-One of the first things I do on most slow days is working on my books.
+Working on my books is one of the first things I do on most slow days.
 This is to be sure all the ledgers are up to date.
 Often this means sending out reminders to slow payers.

 Take the time to learn something new.
-Over the years I have invested in numerous books, magazines and lots of online videos to stay up to date on my industry.
+Over the years, I have invested in numerous books, magazines, and many online videos to stay up to date on my industry.

 “A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing.”— George Bernard Shaw